 “What’s the difference between the ‘functional mover’ and the productive citizen?” – Theodora Wildcroft, via Skype

 In this highly polished Iyengar tutorial, the instructor is obviously hyperextending her knees.
 She leans back, exquisitely, into her ligaments.
 She rests there for an appropriately penitential interval.
 Distended and refreshed, she eases out.
 The students follow suit.

 I came across it in a post to the Yoga and Movement Research Community group on Facebook.
 Commenters with basic biomechanics knowledge asserted that this exercise does not convey functional, healthy, sustainable movement.
 They pointed out the cumulative danger of distending the back chain of fascia from the soles of the feet on up, and worried about loaded flexion on the spine.

 It all seems strange, given that the teaching comes through a brand that positions itself as “therapeutic”.

-Let’s just supppose the exercise doesn’t offer verifiably healthy movement beyond the anecdotal.
+Let’s just suppose the exercise doesn’t offer verifiably healthy movement beyond the anecdotal.
 What does it offer?
 Why do so many people love it?
-Why will Iyengar people continue to teach and practice it – just like they will keep teaching cervical-load-bearing headstand – over the objections of phyiotherapists and kinesiologists?
+Why will Iyengar people continue to teach and practice it – just like they will keep teaching cervical-load-bearing headstand – over the objections of physiotherapists and kinesiologists?
 Could it be that they are working with a different understanding of “therapy”?